BRC-104 Protocol

 6. If the computing succeeds, the following states will be updated

-• The real time state addressCanWrapAmount minus the amount of user mint2
+• The real time state addressCanWrapAmount minus: the wrapped token amount of user mint2

 • The state sb2 of Dev Address adds Wrapping Fee

-• The state addressStakedDetails adds the current UTXO id or inscription id
+• The state addressStakedDetails of the Wrapping Pool adds the current Transaction Output ID or inscription ID

 • The state supply of the Wrapping Pool adds: (the wrapped token amount of user mint2 + Wrapping Fee)